-Install the new power supply.
-Then, move the power cord to the new supply and ground yourself to it.
-Unhook the old power supply’s cables and replace them with the ones from the new supply, one by one.
+Install the new power supply, then move the power cord to the new supply and ground yourself to it.
+Unhook the old power supply cables and replace them with the ones from the new supply, one by one.
 If space is limited, you can do this before installing the new supply.
-If for any reason you have to unhook multiple cables, take pictures so you remember what goes where.
+If, for any reason, you have to unhook multiple cables, take pictures so you remember what goes where.

 Now plug in the power cord and fire up your computer.
-It should start correctly.
-If it does, then put the case back on the computer and congratulate yourself on saving several hundred dollars in repairs.
+Once it starts, put the case back on and congratulate yourself on saving several hundred dollars in repairs.

 2. The monitor is ‘dead’

 Perhaps your desktop starts just fine, but nothing is showing on your monitor.
-If you don’t see even a power light on the monitor, then check to make sure it’s plugged in and the power strip is turned on.
-Check the previous section for troubleshooting a power problem.
+If you don’t see even a power light on the monitor, check to make sure it’s plugged in and the power strip is turned on.

-If the monitor itself is dead, you’ll need to replace the monitor; repairing one is just too expensive compared to what you can buy for these days.
-Even 24-inch models can go for less than $150.
+If the monitor itself is dead, you’ll need to replace it; repairing one is just too expensive compared to what you can buy these days.
+Even 24-inch models can go for under $150.

-If the monitor’s power light comes on, but you don’t see anything on the screen, first make sure the video cable is securely plugged into the monitor and the computer.
-Once that’s done, if the picture hasn’t come back, find and press the “source” button on the monitor (you will need your computer on for this).
+If the monitor’s power light comes on but you don’t see anything on the screen, first, make sure the video cable is securely plugged into the monitor and the computer.
+Once that’s done, if the picture hasn’t come back, find and press the “source” button on the monitor (you will need your computer turned on for this).

-If the video cable is solid and the monitor is set to the right source, and still nothing comes up, then it could be a bad monitor, monitor cable or the problem could be the video system on your computer.
+If the video cable is solid, the monitor is set to the right source and still nothing comes up, it could be a bad monitor or monitor cable, or it could be the video system on your computer.
 If you have another monitor in the house, try swapping the video cables.
 If that works, it’s time to buy a new cable.

 If that doesn’t work, try swapping in the other monitor.
-If it works, then you need a new monitor, and if not, then the problem is your computer’s graphics system.
+If it works, then you need a new monitor; if not, the problem is your computer’s graphics system.
 For most budget and mid-range systems, the graphics system is built into the motherboard.

-You can either replace the motherboard, which is a chore; buy a new computer, which is expensive; or get a cheap add-on graphics card, made by EVGA, ASUS or Gigabyte, for $30 or $40.
+You can either replace the motherboard, which is a chore; buy a new computer, which is expensive; or get a cheap add-on graphics card made by EVGA, ASUS or Gigabyte, for instance, for $30 or $40.
 This will bypass the graphics system on the motherboard.